Skip to content

 Jonathan Spruce MEng MBA CEng FICE FCIHT

-Trustee, policy & external affairs
+Trustee, policy and external affairs

 Jonathan is a civil and transportation engineer with almost 30 years’ worth of wide-ranging experience working for the public and private sectors.